cocoisland/beautiful-jekyll/_posts/2019-01-14-Straight_Line_Prediction_In_Topsy_Turvy_World.md

 Dropping all x-value features with high Variance-Inflation-Factor, will systematically tune the Linear Regression data model to best fitting its straight line or plane of predictions through the best possible true y-prediction distributions, with a narrower band of uncertainty errors.

+### The best Linear Regression still can not accurately predict what it can not see.
+Even though uncertainty error or variance can be greatly minimized and eliminated, Linear Regression can only predict accurately whatever possible true occurrings that happen in its path of projections.
+Possible true future occurrings that happen around that the path of tight band projections, will not be predicted by the Linear Regression model.

 ### Conclusion